dleonard0/hfield/README.md

 This program searches a portal export file (CSV) for homogeneous fields of the given depth.

+See https://www.youtube.com/watch?v=OvxD-iMgVPM for an introduction to homogeneous fields.

 ## Example

 For example, how many H2s in this demo.csv file of five portals?